AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md

 >[!NOTE]
 >
->You do not see the Done button unless you are one of the resources assigned to the task or the issue.
+>You do not see the [!UICONTROL Done] button unless you are one of the resources assigned to the task or the issue.

 ## Access requirements